afcarl/scipy_talk_austin/main.md

 Daniil Pakhomov is a PhD student at Johns Hopkins University.
 His main research area is general image segmentation and segmentation of medical images.

 Contents of our blog posts were well-accepted by machine learning community.
-Some of them got a promotional tweet from the official Kaggle account and others [(10)][twitter].
+Some of them got a promotional tweets from the official Kaggle account and others [(10)][twitter].
 The author previously gave a talk on EuroScipy 2016 conference [(11)][euro_scipy].

    [tf_img_segm]: <https://github.com/warmspringwinds/tf-image-segmentation>
    [long_fcn]: